giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

         enable-owasp-modsecurity-crs: "true"
 ```

-Adding your own configuration, like for activating the blocking mode, requires a configuration snippet which - at the moment of writing this - [removes the inclusion](https://github.com/kubernetes/ingress-nginx/blob/main/rootfs/etc/nginx/template/nginx.tmpl#L156-L171) of the basic ModSecurity configuration from the resulting NGINX configuration (`nginx.conf`) inside your controller pods.
+Adding your own configuration, like for activating the blocking mode, requires a configuration snippet which - at the moment of writing this - [removes the inclusion](https://github.com/kubernetes/ingress-nginx/blob/main/rootfs/etc/nginx/template/nginx.tmpl#L156-L171) of the basic ModSecurity configuration from the resulting nginx configuration (`nginx.conf`) inside your controller pods.
 Therefore we first need to re-include the default configuration before adding our own:

 ```yaml
 data: